thoughtworksarts/thoughtworksarts.github.io/app/_posts/2017-01-17-how-i-became-a-cyborg.md

 ---
 layout    : post
-title     : "How I Became a Cyborg" bodyid    : "blog" bodyclass : "content post" author    : "stefanie"
+title     : How I Became a Cyborg author    : stefanie-grewenig
 ---

 A couple of weeks ago, I had a small computer chip implanted in my left hand, between my thumb and my finger.
 I ordered the chip from the website [Dangerous Things](https://dangerousthings.com/).